micmejia/bible-dump/AMPC/Matthew/Matt 8.md

-When Jesus heard him, He marveled and said to those who followed Him [[^d]who adhered steadfastly to Him, conforming to His example in living and, if need be, in dying also], I tell you truly, I have not found so much faith as this [^e]with anyone, even in Israel.
+When Jesus heard him, He marveled and said to those who followed Him [who adhered steadfastly to Him, conforming to His example in living and, if need be, in dying also], I tell you truly, I have not found so much faith as this with anyone, even in Israel.